Verycuteabbey/Algorithms/README.md

 # End
 Thank you for using algorithms, we are trying to let this algorithm's experience get more better!

-If you are find bugs, welcome you take a screenshot report to my email:
+If you are find bugs, welcome you take a screenshot report to my QQ or email:

+QQ: 487313236

+Email:
-mengmengyujie@hotmail.com
+  - mengmengyujie@hotmail.com

-487313236@qq.com (Not recommended)
+  - 487313236@qq.com (Not recommended)